A Comprehensive Package for Exact Statistical Genetic Analysis of Qualitative and Quantitative Traits

 RESTRICTIONS: You may NOT

-(a) copy, redistribute, post, or otherwise enable or permit other individuals to access or use MENDEL except under the terms listed herein;
+(a) copy, redistribute, post, or otherwise enable or permit other individuals to obtain the MENDEL software package except via official MENDEL distribution sites, such as http://www.genetics.ucla.edu/software/mendel; or

-(c) modify, translate, reverse engineer, decompile, disassemble, or create derivative works based on MENDEL;
+(b) modify, translate, reverse engineer, decompile, disassemble, or create derivative works based on MENDEL; or

 TITLE: Title, ownership rights, and intellectual property rights in MENDEL shall remain with Kenneth Lange.
 MENDEL is protected by copyright and other intellectual property laws and by international treaties.